LeeAnnEditor/o365hq/blog/Office 365 Business Apps.md

 that everyone is on the same page and customers get a consistent experience regardless of who calls.
-If you want to share a new contact info with your coworkers and staff, just toggle the Boolean from "no" to "yes".
+If you want to share a new contact info with your coworkers and staff, just toggle the Boolean from "no" to "yes."

-Once the business contact has been added by clicking save, you can also choose to add *notes* and *files* to the contact information for future reference.
+Once the business contact has been added by clicking Save, you can also choose to add *notes* and *files* to the contact information for future reference.

-Megan selects a due date for this task, as well as a reminder date that will notify Megan when this task is almost due.
+In our example, Megan selects a due date for this task, as well as a reminder date that will notify Megan when this task is almost due.

 Once the contact card and task have been created, you can choose to